Jacory/MLCourseProgrammingAssignments/README.md

 All the files are exactly the same with original, but with the excersice code completed.
 The instruction documents, which are pdf format, are also included in this repository.

+**Note: you should use this repository just as a reference.
+Complete the programming assignments by yourself is the best way to learn and practice.
+I don't want anyone to cheat in the course, as you will learn nothing.**

 ## machine-learning-ex1
 Linear Regression